issoftwaretools13/repoD/readme.md

   	balBTDongleLib.setPackageDir(String packageDir);
     # Note:
         1) the packageDir should not be null or empty otherwise it will throw an exception "Package dir should not be null or empty".
-        2) the packageDir should consist the valid filename otherwise it will throw an exception "Package dir should not be vaild path".
+        2) the packageDir should consist the valid folder otherwise it will throw an exception "Package dir should not be vaild path".
 ## Note: Step 1. and Step 1.1 Step 1.2 call is mandatory.
 Call it together every time a connection is established

 # Step 1.3. to stop the communication between dongle and application, call the below function